 Vibe: French romance on steroids.
 We sat outside and it was like walking into a fairy-tale illustration with dim lights, a pebble-dash floor, and delicate white chairs.
 The most picturesque of the date spots in Taipei.

-The service was really thoughtful with staff telling us in detail about the wine and suggesting food.
+The service was full with staff telling us in detail about the wine and suggesting food.
 We felt special to be there.
 Make sure to book it in advance.

 Food and drink: Delicious.
 Rich and you could taste the quality ingredients.
 We had pizza bread appetizers, beef gnocchi, chicken breast, and a salted caramel dessert and drank rosé.
 It was perfect.